 Remember that in the early 2000’s we didn’t have great cell phones, certainly no iPhones, and very little readily accessible internet in most non-Western foreign countries at that time.
 I couldn’t call home easily, and I urgently needed support.
 David and I felt like the only people in the world with a constantly screeching child whom we couldn’t even take for many outings in the little hotel garden because of the constant, ominous rain that never seemed to cease.
 The whole ordeal drew us closer as a couple at the time.
 We only had each other to lean on in a foreign country—a different world—far from home.

-I couldn’t sleep, I couldn’t eat.
+I couldn’t sleep, I couldn’t eat, adding to my post-adoption depression.
 I didn’t know what to do with this wailing girl and neither the adoption agency nor the orphanage had given us any advice other than the standard textbook variety.
 Nothing prepared us for Regin from “The Exorcist.”
 I lay awake at night staring at Bulgarian dancers on an old-fashioned TV.
 A few badly dubbed old U.S. TV shows occasionally came on.
 It was a strange relief to see anything at all familiar and American.

 It took her roughly six months to even speak.
 Her language development had been disrupted in a major way, so she was only able to utter a few sounds and say “dah” (yes in Bulgarian) and “neh” (no in Bulgarian) . . . but mostly Neh.
 Neh, neh, neh.
 Endless neh’s.